 You could also have your team members wear matching outfits, such as polos or T-shirts with your company’s logo on them.
-If people don’t go in for wearing branded apparel, you can give each of your team members a branded pin or hat to wear.
+You can give each of your team members a branded pin or hat to wear.

 Don’t Forget the “F Words”: Freebies and Food

 People go to trade shows and corporate events to learn about new companies, to network and to learn about what’s new in their industry.
 They also go to trade shows for freebies.
 From branded pens and stress balls to logo T-shirts and printed tote bags, the swag people give out at trade shows has become an industry unto itself and another way for businesses to compete for people’s attention and accounts.